Updated June 22, 2020.

 The best way to solve the liquids problem is to bring solid toiletries!
 Solid options include, but are not limited to:

 - Coconut Oil (solid at room temperature and can be used for lotion, moisturizer, conditioner, makeup remover, and more!)

 Forgot your toothbrush?
 They probably have an extra at your hotel front desk.
 Forgot your shampoo, soap, razor, lotion, or toothpaste?
 Most hotels will have those, too.
 If you’re really serious about packing lighter and simplifying your toiletries, you can just leave them at home!
 Check out the fine print on your accommodation’s website to see what they provide.
 You can also e-mail or call them if you want specifics.
-Some places even provide laundry facilities and detergent!
+Some places even provide laundry facilities and detergent.
 You will probably have to bring your own deodorant, though!

-Forget about Forgetting
+4. Forget about Forgetting

-I once got pulled aside in the Vienna airport for my travel-size can of mousse because I didn’t think to pull it out when going through the security screener.
-It’s a foam, right?
-But it’s also a liquid.
-If you’re not sure, just snap a picture and Tweet or Facebook your question and picture to @AskTSA!
+Just so you know, that regular-sized can of dry shampoo is a liquid!
+And it’s more than three ounces.
+Be aware that many hair products do count as liquids, like mousse, gel, creams, waxes, etc. I once got pulled aside in the Vienna airport for my travel-size can of mousse because I didn’t think to pull it out when going through the security screener.
+It’s a foam, not a liquid.
+Wrong!
+It is a liquid inside there.
+If you’re not sure whether something counts as a liquid, just snap a picture and Tweet or Facebook your question and picture to @AskTSA!

 Were these tips helpful?
-Comment below to tell me, then check out my Packing page for more!
+Comment below to tell me, then check out my Packing Page for more!

 Like this post?
 Pin it for later!